 - 1. Brady encompasses information relevant to the admissibility of evidence, including any information relevant to evidentiary questions or important pretrial constitutional motions, such as motions to suppress. - a.
+The D.C.
+Court of Appeals expressly held that "suppression of material information can violate due process under Brady if it affects the success of a defendant's pretrial suppression motion."
+Biles v.
+United States, 101 A.3d 1012, 1020 (D.C.
+2014) (reversing conviction when government withheld information until mid-trial that the police conducted a search as a result of a tip from an informant rather than incident to arrest and that the search was thus likely illegal under the Fourth Amendment). - b.
 Gaither v.
 United States, 759 A.2d 662 (D.C.
 2000), mandate recalled and opinion amended by, 816 A.2d 791 (D.C.
 2003) (remanding for an evidentiary hearing, inter alia, to determine if Brady information had been withheld regarding suggestive procedures used in the identification process); Smith v.
 United States, 666 A.2d 1216, 1224-25 (D.C.
 1995) (witness statement should have been disclosed under Brady because it called into question whether prosecution's evidence could be admitted as a "spontaneous utterance"); James v.
 United States, 580 A.2d 636 (D.C.
-1990) (same); - b.
+1990) (same); - c.
 See also United States v.
 Gamez-Orduno, 235 F.3d 453, 461 (9th Cir.
 2000) (Brady violated in pretrial context by suppression of report that would have demonstrated that defendants had Fourth Amendment standing to challenge search); Nuckols v.
 Gibson, 233 F.3d 1261, 1266-67 (10th Cir.
 2000) (Brady violation when government failed to disclose allegations of theft and sleeping on the job of police officer whose testimony was crucial to the issue of whether a Miranda violation had occurred-and thus, crucial to the admissibility of the confession); Smith v.
 Black, 904 F.2d 950, 965-66 (5th Cir.
 1990) (nondisclosure of Brady information may have affected fact finder's findings at the suppression hearing). - 2.
 The government's policy acknowledges this.
 USAM § 9-5.001.C.2 (requiring disclosure of information that "might have a significant bearing on the admissibility of prosecution evidence").